dec1costello/Golf/TOUR_Championship_2011/README.md

 #### Key Insight

-* The GradientBoostingRegressor and HistGradientBoostingRegressor models preformed the best
+* The GradientBoostingRegressor and HistGradientBoostingRegressor models performed the best
 * If I were to have to constantly retrain the model I would avoid the MLPRegressor as it takes forever

 | Model  | Adjusted R-Squared | R-Squared	| RMSE | Time Taken |